mmiv-center/MMIV-Workshop-ready-for-research/_episodes/08-reproducible.md

         "ConversionSoftwareVersion": "v1.0.20171215 (OpenJPEG build) GCC7.3.0"
 }
 ~~~
-with the information that is in each DICOM:
+with the information contained in each DICOM:
 ~~~
 dcmdump 01-01-2000-CHEST\ PA\ \ LATERAL-20064/57402-77830/000001.dcm